-The general advice regarding eating well for cancer prevention and people living with cancer is very similar to those with diabetes - a healthy balanced diet and lifestyle interventions (99, 100).
+The general advice regarding eating well for cancer prevention and people living with cancer is very similar to those with diabetes - a healthy balanced diet and lifestyle interventions (91, 92).

-The combination of weight maintenance, a balanced diet and physical activity optimisation (aerobic and resistance) collectively demonstrate a benefit for both glycaemic control and systemic anti-cancer therapy tolerance (99, 101).
+The combination of weight maintenance, a balanced diet and physical activity optimisation (aerobic and resistance) collectively demonstrate a benefit for both glycaemic control and systemic anti-cancer therapy tolerance (91, 93).

-Meta-analyses and randomised controlled trials demonstrate that physical activity in people with cancer is associated with maintenance or significant improvements in aerobic capacity, muscle strength, health-related quality of life, self-esteem, and with reduction in fatigue and anxiety (102).
+Meta-analyses and randomised controlled trials demonstrate that physical activity in cancer patients is associated with maintenance or significant improvements in aerobic capacity, muscle strength, health-related quality of life, self-esteem, and with reduction in fatigue and anxiety (94).

 - 1. Most individuals with a concurrent diagnosis of cancer and diabetes will not require dietary changes during cancer treatment. - 2.
 Healthy eating is recommended in order to maintain weight during treatment. - 3.
-Physical activity in people with cancer should be encouraged for all and advice should be individualised. - 4.
+Physical activity in cancer patients should be encouraged for all and advice should be individualised. - 4.
 Due to the increased infection risk during SACT, standard food safety and food hygiene advice should be encouraged. - 5.
 Due to the risk of delayed wound healing during SACT, advice should be provided on optimising blood glucose control and how to increase protein dietary intake. - 6.
-Referral for dietetic assessment and dietetic counselling may be offered to people with a new diabetes diagnosis, those starting insulin for the first time, and for individuals requiring carbohydrate awareness education to encourage selfmanagement of diabetes.
+Referral for dietetic assessment and dietetic counselling may be offered to people with a new diabetes diagnosis, those starting insulin for the first time, and for individuals requiring carbohydrate awareness education to encourage self-management of diabetes.